 In order to understand why the average amount of compensation for a traumatic brain injury (TBI) is so large, it is important to know what kind of impact brain injuries can potentially have on an injured person’s life.

-We asked our best brain injury attorneys in Pennsylvania to outline the most common effects of TBI.
+We asked our best brain injury attorneys in Philadelphia to outline the most common effects of TBI.

 If you have sustained a brain injury, there will most likely be radical changes in your lifestyle.
 A traumatic brain injury, which can result in partial or total disability, can negatively impact the quality of an injured person’s life and ability to earn a living.